Kaliningrad Oblast: 19th century

-Napoleonic occupation
+Napoleonic invasion and occupation

 After the defeats of Jena–Auerstedt, the Kingdom of Prussia was invaded and Berlin was occupied by the French.
 The Court of Prussia fled to Königsberg, asking for Russian help.
-Russia interfered, leading to the bloody Battle of Eylau and Battle of Friedland in 1807.
+Russia intervened, leading to the bloody Battle of Eylau and Battle of Friedland in 1807.
 Following a French victory in the latter, both sides signed the Treaties of Tilsit.